 As a matter of fact, whether or not we are able to wield that power depends on us.
 We have three options available to us if our work isn’t fulfilling.
 The first option is to continue hating what we are doing; the second option is to change our perspective and find meaning and joy in the work we are doing; and the last option is to quit the dispassionate work and find something that will fill our soul.

 One can only hope that everyone would eventually choose, as soon as they are capable of doing so, the last option at some point in time.
 Are we required to quit every job we hate in order to be happy?
 It is not.
-No doubt, we are capable of succeeding in any job that we work in — greatness is a seed that can be planted in the soil of any experience.
+No doubt, we are capable of succeeding in any job that we do.
+Greatness is a seed that can be planted in the soil of any experience.
 It should be noted, however, that in the hearts of those doing work, they love, the seeds of greatness are planted faster than in the hearts of those enslaved by the work they despise, where the seeds of greatness fail to take root.

+A lot of people give their entire lives away to work they dislike because they never have the courage to ask the question, “What if I had enough strength and freedom to go out and find something that was more engaging and fulfilling?”
 Suppose, however, that the universe is not giving me what I want because it isn’t clear to me what I am asking for due to all my distractions and lack of discipline toward achieving a goal.
 It is through such bold questions that we are able to unsettle ourselves and unleash a new kind of strength and desire.